 The plugin has free and commercial versions.
 It also sports a collection of commercial add-ons.
 They enable further control over items such as GDPR compliance, WordPress Dashboard access, creating a hierarchy of user roles and more.

-Use Ultimate Member to create a full-fledged membership site.
+Use WP User Manager to create a full-fledged membership site.
 It features both the ability to restrict content and enable front end membership directory functionality.
 Users can register, login and edit their profiles without touching the WordPress Dashboard.
-Admins can also add custom fields to member profiles.
+Admins can also add custom fields to member profiles, and collect data from users at registration.
 This makes it easy to collect industry-specific information.
-Plus, WordPress user roles can be both edited and created.

 Restrict Content Pro